Late Summer Self Care: The Golden Season of Nourishment

 The Late Summer and The Earth Element

-Did you know that in Chinese Medicine the season of late summer is a distinct season?
-The late summer is connected to the earth element and is a short season marking the transition between yang (spring and summer) and yin (fall and winter).
+Did you know that in Chinese Medicine, the season of late summer is distinct?
+Late summer is associated with the earth element and is a short season marking the transition between yang (spring and summer) and yin (fall and winter).

 Late summer is a crucial time of transformation, harvest, and nourishment.
-The Chinese character for the earth element (pictured here) expresses two important aspects of the earth element.
+The Chinese character for the Earth element (pictured here) conveys two key aspects of it.
 The top horizontal line portrays the top of the soil (nourishment), and the bottom line represents the undersoil or bedrock (stability).
 Our central task with the earth phase of the cycle is to build stability, create balance, and reap the abundance that’s on offer.

 Find Your Ground in Late Summer